NVIDIA-AI-IOT/GreenMachine/README.md

 ![GreenMachine](logo.png)

-Green Machine is a deep learning intern project that detects cafeteria objects and projects colored boxes onto the objects in AR.
-The goal is to quickly and clearly identify objects so users can simply place down their trays and easily categorize their waste, thus helping NVIDIA do its part in reducing landfill buildup.
+Green Machine is a deep learning intern project that detects cafeteria objects and projects colored boxes onto them based on their waste type (compost, recycling, trash, and reusable).
+The goal is to enable users to quickly know in which bin to throw their waste.

 **This project is open-source under an MIT license.
 See [LICENSE.md](https://github.com/NVIDIA-Jetson/GreenMachine/blob/master/LICENSE.md).**